Dear your team,

 PRDs before prompts

 Every feature chunk starts with a written spec: scope, constraints, component reuse rules, acceptance criteria.
 The agent works from a document, not a vibe.
-This is why AI-generated code in this project matches the design system instead of working around it.

 Multiple agents, one task